Two more deaths recorded in South Kesteven

 There were two more coronavirus deaths recorded over the latest weekly period in South Kesteven.

-A total of 385 people had died in the area when the UK coronavirus dashboard was updated on September 15 (Thursday) – up from 383 on September 8.
+A total of 387 people had died in the area when the UK coronavirus dashboard was updated on September 22 (Thursday) – up from 385 a week previously.

 Most Popular